dreamportdev/Osdev-Notes/05_Scheduling/02_Scheduler.md

     jmp loop
 ```

 That's all it needs to do: halt the cpu.
-We halt inside a loop so that we wake from an interrupt we halt again, rather than trying to execute whatever comes after the jump instructon.
+We halt inside a loop so that we wake from an interrupt we halt again, rather than trying to execute whatever comes after the jump instruction.

 You can also do this in C using inline assembly: